lablup/aiotusclient/docs/cli/config.rst

    Please consult the detailed usage in the help of each command (use ``-h`` or ``--help`` argument to display the manual).

-Check out :ref:`gsg/config` for configurations via environment variables.
+Check out :doc:`the client configuration </gsg/config>` for configurations via environment variables.

 Session Mode
 ------------